Why Play is Important in Child Development

 Constructive play, sometimes called creative play, is when children use materials such as blocks or clay to build something.
 This play allows children to be creative, experiment with new ideas, and practice problem-solving.

-Exploratory play is when children use their senses to explore their environment.
+Exploratory playing is when children use their senses to explore their environment.
 This could involve anything from touching different textures to tasting new foods.
 Exploratory play is important for developing sensory awareness and understanding the world around them.

 These are just a few examples of the different types of play that are important for child development.
 All types of play offer unique benefits that help children learn, grow, and thrive.